CKBDAO/ckb-dao-v2/docs/qa-and-discussion.md

 # Q&A and Discussion

 A concise summary of key questions and answers regarding DAO design, voting, and governance.
 These questions are summarizations of the discussions and feedback from the community.

- ## Voting User Experience
+## Platform and User Experience

 **Q: How should users receive proposal notifications and participate?**
 **A:** Use email notifications and social media for alerts.
 Wallets can embed a web view for proposal submission and voting, but core notifications rely on existing systems.

 **Q: Should the platform be fully decentralized and serverless?**
 **A:** Fully on-chain decentralized solutions are unlikely in current timelines and introduce a lot of usability challenges.
 Hybrid Web5 services provide a more realistic solution as long as results remain provably verifiable.

 **Q: Is mobile compatibility important?**
 **A:** Yes, mobile support is crucial for wider adoption.

- ## Representative Requirements
+## Voting Mechanics

- **Q: Should representatives undergo KYC or lock up stake?**
- **A:** KYC can be strongly recommended using privacy-preserving services but not mandatory.
-Requiring a CKB stake adds complexity with little to no benefit and may deter qualified candidates, so it is not required.

 **Q: How should abstentions and non-votes be handled?**
 **A:** Maintain an "Abstain" option and add "Absent" for non-participation.
 Representative voting statistics and history will be fully available for accountability.

- ## Proposal Submission

- **Q: Is a 100k CKB fee too high?
-How to set a fair barrier?**
- **A:** Implement a modest "waste-of-time" fee pegged to a USD equivalent, refundable under defined criteria.
-Provide waivers or sponsorship for applicants in disadvantaged regions.

- ## Voting Power and Token Types
+**Q: How to mitigate delegate voting power concentration?**
+**A:** While saturation algorithms (diminishing returns on delegation) were considered, they introduce vulnerabilities to Sybil attacks without KYC and may over-empower anonymous large holders.
+The liquid democracy approach allows token holders to immediately withdraw delegation if representatives act against their interests.
+Transparency and active participation remain the primary mitigations.

 **Q: Should iCKB or unlocked CKB be recognized for voting?**
 **A:** Yes.
 To prevent borrow-based attacks, new UTXOs start with zero voting weight and scale to full weight over 180 epochs (~30 days), aligning with Nervos DAO lockup logic.

- ## Governance and Incident Handling
+## Representatives and Governance

+**Q: Should representatives undergo KYC or lock up stake?**
+**A:** KYC can be strongly recommended using privacy-preserving services but not mandatory.
+Requiring a CKB stake adds complexity with little to no benefit and may deter qualified candidates, so it is not required.

 **Q: How to address problematic voting incidents?**
 **A:** Representatives involved in misconduct cases are still subject to local law and may face legal consequences, which is why KYC is recommended.
 Users can take direct action through liquid democracy; shifting their delegated power to another representative immediately.

 **Q: Who audits and oversees DAO activities?**
 **A:** Auditors review processes and fraud reports via a confidential ticketing system.
 Report status updates are public; details are published post-review or after a delay.

- ## Collaboration and Community Roles
+## Proposals and Funding

+**Q: Is a 100k CKB fee too high?
+How to set a fair barrier?**
+**A:** Implement a modest "waste-of-time" fee pegged to a USD equivalent, refundable under defined criteria.
+Provide waivers or sponsorship for applicants in disadvantaged regions.

 **Q: Can external teams (e.g., Magicbase Labs) be funded to build infrastructure?**
- **A:** Yes, the DAO can grant funding to external teams aligned with its goals.
+**A:** Yes, the DAO can provide funding to external teams aligned with its goals.

 **Q: Should DAO ambassadors or business development roles exist?**
 **A:** Yes, as community-funded roles separate from core DAO operational roles, responsible for scouting and securing high-quality proposals.